 How can you tell if your professional astrologer really is a professional and not some clown?
 There is no regulation.
 There are some recently developed schools and correspondence programs and there are ways to get credentialed as a professional astrologer through organizations I think of as being akin to the Chamber of Commerce for Astrology: which is to say, I think of these programs and credentials as mainstream, and no offense to tradition and convention (that’s you Capricorn).
-Experience is probably the most relevant factor, though, in my opinion; you’ve got to look at lots of charts over time to see enough patterns to see how astrology works.
+Experience is probably the most relevant factor–in my opinion; you’ve got to look at lots of charts over time to see enough patterns to see how astrology works.

 Jaiann was a skeptical of a lot of astrologers, and rightly so.
 There’s a lot of astrological mediocrity out there, and it’s easy to get taken for a ride; and then there’s still some old fashioned and uninspiring patriarchal astrology.
 Still, when I was new to the field and full of evangelical zeal for the subject, I had a few chances to study with other astrologers.
 I really knew Jaiann was right; and still I was curious, and after spending time and money on learning astrology the conventional way I have to say I agree with her.
-Back then, I wasn’t a full time social worker yet and I had more time to travel and study.

 In 2002, I took a month long intensive astrology course on the Astrology of the 4 Elements with Debra Silverman at the Esalen Institute at Big Sur, California.
 It was a powerful, transformative month exploring the elements underpinning the signs of the zodiac: air, water, fire and earth.

 In 2003, I went to NORWAC (The Northwestern Astrology Conference) in Seattle.
-I took workshops with Lynn Bell, Rick Levine and Maurice Fernandez and the information I got really helped my practice.
+I took workshops with Lynn Bell, Rick Levine, Robert Hand and Maurice Fernandez and the information I got really helped my practice.
 From Lynn I learned about Mars from her fantastic lecture series (still available on her website) “Between Conflict and Desire: Wrestling with Astrological Mars”.
 From Rick Levine I developed more sensitivity to harmonics and to be consistent with my orbs; he also really had good insights on the Yod, one of the more complex astrological aspect configurations.
 From Maurice Fernandez I got some priceless insight into the 12th house.
 NORWAC is where I bought my very first copy of SolarFire software.